slavanossar/nuxt-payload-template/README.md

 ### Custom Local Hostname

-> ⚠️ Currently a custom hostname is required due to issues with Nitro [routeRules](https://nitro.unjs.io/config#routerules) not working as a proxy

 You will need to set up a custom local hostname for local development, using NGINX and the provided `nginx-local-example.conf` config.
 If you use [`mkcert`](https://github.com/FiloSottile/mkcert) for local SSL certificates, you can use the provided `nginx-local-mkcert-example.conf`.

 Make sure the update the `server_name` directive, any changes to the default ports, and the `ssl_certificate` and `ssl_certificate_key` paths if required.